Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 That’s still only $51.00/mo and includes the SEC Network, Pac-12 Network, Longhorn Network, and ESPNU, while the Sling Orange base pricing includes ESPN, ESPN2, and ESPN3.

 All Sling TV plans include 50 hours of cloud DVR storage.
 Get the details in our Sling TV review.
-You can also check out our guide to March Madness coverage and schedule.
-And if you’re also a fan of NCAA hockey, you should see our guide to the Men’s Division I Tournament in late March/early April.
+You can also check out our guide to ACC football.

 Hulu + Live TV